yqu1/scheduler/README.md

 	More Functionalities:

 	1. ability to schedule homework and exams as far as next week
-	2. ability to rate class -- need to migrate to cloud database or sth -ability to search for class according to subject/teacher and add/rate class -ability to add personal favourite to the bigger database
+	2. ability to rate class
+		-ability to search for class according to subject/teacher and add/rate class